ballerina-platform/module-ballerina-ftp/examples/file-storage/README.md

 $ bal run
 ```

-The successful execution of the service should show the output below.
+The successful execution of the client should show the output below.
 ```shell
 Compiling source
 	ftp/file_storage:1.0.0